NoahGX/Classification-and-Sentiment-Analysis/README.md

 - Libraries: numpy, pandas, seaborn, matplotlib, TensorFlow, scikit-learn, imbalanced-learn

 ## Input
-The input data includes the Poker Hand dataset from the UCI Machine Learning Repository and the Hotel Reviews dataset from Kaggle:
 - **Poker Hand Dataset**: Ensure the dataset is downloaded and accessible to the notebook.
 - **Hotel Reviews Dataset**: Obtain the dataset via the Kaggle API or by direct download.